sasith90/AWSLambsda-QueryDynamoDBfromAWSConnect/README.md

 # AWSLambsda-QueryDynamoDBfromAWSConnect

-From this code we can query DynamoDB from AWS Lex BOT via Lambda function
+From this code we can query DynamoDB from AWS Connect via Lambda function